-As its name suggests, sparkling wine is fizzy due to a unique style of wine making that goes through a second level of fermentation, aside from the first level that produces alcohol, which produces the bubble effect.
+As its name suggests, sparkling wine is fizzy due to a unique style of winemaking that goes through the second level of fermentation, aside from the first level that produces alcohol, which produces the bubble effect.
 Interestingly, sparkling wine can be red, white, or rosé and can go from rich to sweet.

-Also it’s important to make it clear: all champagnes are sparkling wine, but not all sparkling wine are champagne.
+Also, it’s important to make it clear: all champagnes are sparkling wine, but not all sparkling wines are champagne.
 Champagne is a type of sparkling wine specifically grown, fermented, and bottled in the province of Champagne in France.
-By European laws, only those bottled within a 100 mile radius from this region is actually allowed to be labeled “champagne.”
+By European laws, only those bottled within a 100-mile radius from this region is actually allowed to be labelled “champagne.”
 Brut refers to the driest range of champagne.

 Other must-try sparkling wine varieties include Sekt (Germany), Prosecco (Italy), and Cava (Spain), and Perrier Jouet champagne.

 White wine is a still wine made from green or black grapes.
 It can go from rich and creamy to light and zesty.
 White wine can also be light-bodied, full-bodied, and aromatic or sweet.
 You can’t go wrong with Pinot Gris, Sauvignon Blanc, Chardonnay, and Riesling.

 You got it.
 As its name implies, rosé wine has that sweet pinkish and rosy look.
 This is because, in the process of making it, winemakers remove the skin of black grapes from which it’s made so it only dyes the wine for a short period, creating a blush color instead of a deep one.
 It can also be created by mixing red and white wines.